 - Glassware can shatter and create sharp edges, perfect for making a point about mask mandates.
 So lock them away for the day along with opinions on Marjorie Taylor Greene and Dr. Fauci.

 - Don’t even think about serving alcohol.
 This year, it’s nothing but tap water in waxed paper cups.
-This will make our delicate ears less likely to endure an unsavory conspiracies theory rants about space lasers and the antiviral powers of horse dewormer in humans.
+This will make our delicate ears less likely to endure unsavory conspiracy theory rants about space lasers and the antiviral powers of horse dewormer in humans.

 - Avoid holiday table decorations that may instigate heated historical discussions by referencing any of the following: pilgrims, indigenous peoples or the Dallas Cowboys.